AndreaCeolin/AndreaCeolin/README.md

 ## Natural Language Processing

 ### 1. [Language Identification for low-resource languages](https://aclanthology.org/2021.vardial-1.12/)
 CNNs are the state-of-the-art techniques for classifying images.
-Can we adapt them to classify similar languages, even when the training data is limited?
+Can we adapt them to classify similar languages when we have little training data?

 ### 2. [Predicting sentiment and editorial behavior on Wikipedia Editor's pages](http://andreaceolin.eu/WikiTalkEdit_naacl.pdf)
 Linguistic features can be used to predict sentiment change, but also to predict persuasion.
 Can they be used to achieve BOTH tasks simultaneously?